Design-Based Cross-Validation for Comparing Small Area Estimators: Analysis of the 2024 Zambia DHS

-We now return to the 2024 Zambia DHS survey with the indicator given by the percentage of women who are literate.
+We now return to the 2024 Zambia DHS survey and compare models estimating the percentage of women who are literate.
 The stratified cross-validation was conducted with the $20$ strata defined by province crossed with urban/rural residence.
+We consider the same candidate models in Section \ref{sec:sim-adm1} at the province level and those in Section \ref{sec:sim-adm2} at the district level.
+In both cases, $\MM_1$ and $\MM_2$ and their corresponding prior choices have been routinely used as default models for analyzing DHS data \citep[see, e.g.,][]{dong2026toward}, and $\MM_3$ leads to over-smoothed estimators due to the more concentrated prior choice.

-Results from 5-fold cross-validation is reported in Figure~\ref{fig:real_data_eg}.
-Estimates from $\MM_3$ is heavily shrunk to the overall mean.
-Between $\MM_1$ and $\MM_2$, we observe slightly more shrinkage from $\MM_1$, and the shrinkage is more obvious in Lusaka and Copperbelt.
-The cross-validation procedure again identifies that $\MM_3$ has larger aggregated score that exceeds the estimated threshold, compared with $\MM_2$.
-The difference between $\MM_1$ and $\MM_2$, on the other hand, is a lot smaller and within the inclusive region.
+Province-level results from 5-fold cross-validation are reported in Figure~\ref{fig:real_data_eg}.
+Estimates from $\MM_3$ are heavily shrunk to the overall mean.
+Between $\MM_1$ and $\MM_2$, we observe slightly more shrinkage in $\MM_1$, and the shrinkage is more obvious in Lusaka and Copperbelt.
+The cross-validation procedure again identifies that $\MM_3$ has larger aggregated score that exceeds the estimated threshold, compared with $\MM_1$.
+The difference between $\MM_1$ and $\MM_2$, on the other hand, is substantially smaller and within the inconclusive region.

 A close examination of the area-specific scores in Figure \ref{fig:real_data_eg} provides additional insight into the behavior of the models.
-When comparing $\MM_2$ and $\MM_3$, the score differences are negative and exceed the area-specific threshold in magnitude across all ten provinces, yielding a uniform preference for $\MM_2$ over $\MM_3$.
+When comparing $\MM_1$ and $\MM_3$, the score differences are negative and exceed the area-specific threshold in magnitude across all ten provinces, yielding a uniform preference for $\MM_1$ over $\MM_3$.
 When comparing $\MM_1$ and $\MM_2$, while the overall score differences are smaller than the potential bias in magnitude, there are two provinces, Lusaka and Copperbelt, with score differences exceeding their area-specific thresholds.
-This is consistent with what we observe with the estimated prevalence difference between the two models, and can lead to $M_2$ being preferred under another set of aggregation weights different from the population proportions in this analysis.
+Lusaka and Copperbelt are the two provinces with the highest literacy rate and estimators from $\MM_1$ exhibit more shrinkage than that from $\MM_2$, as can be observed in Figure \ref{fig:real_data_eg}.
+The cross-validation procedure identifies such over-shrinkage and suggests $\MM_2$ is preferred in these two provinces, although the reduction in MSE from these two areas is not sufficient to overcome the unidentifiable bias in other provinces when considering a single summary score.
+For practitioners, we note that while this analysis suggests an inconclusive comparison between $\MM_1$ and $\MM_2$, a different set of aggregation weights may lead to $\MM_2$ being preferred over $\MM_1$.
+Thus, it is important to choose the appropriate aggregation weights based on the specific task at hand when a single decision is needed.